Early Education and Support Division

 The California Code of Regulations (CCR), Title 5, Chapter 19, Section 18117(a) states, “The use or disclosure of all information pertaining to the child and his/her family shall be restricted to the purposes directly connected with the administration of the program.”
 Federal regulations require States to coordinate, to the maximum extent feasible, with any Indian Tribes that receive CCDF funds and with programs that benefit Indian children, for the effective administration of their programs (45 Code of Federal Regulations [CFR] 98.12[c] and 98.14[a]).
 Tribes are similarly required to coordinate with States and Lead Agencies in States (45 CFR 98.81[b] and 98.82).

-The CDD strongly encourages child care and development contractors funded by the CDD to develop a strong, coordinated, and collaborative working relationship with locally administered Tribal CCDF programs.
+The EESD strongly encourages child care and development contractors funded by the EESD to develop a strong, coordinated, and collaborative working relationship with locally administered Tribal CCDF programs.
 Both entities share a responsibility to maintain program integrity in their child care programs and can only accomplish this through close coordination and communication efforts.
 These efforts will increase the ability of both programs to provide access and services to eligible needy families, and will prevent fraudulent and duplicative use of child care services.

 Questions regarding this MB should be addressed to your assigned Child Development Consultant or by phone at 916-322-6233.